FicusCarica308/holbertonschool-zero_day/README.md

 # holbertonschool-zero_day
-* This is my first holberton project Markdown !*
+*This is my first holberton project Markdown!*
-*this reposittory is used to practice pushing my first comits
+*this repository is used for my first holberton project